mdnrkn/Smart-University-Portal/Student_database.md

-Student Database contains 1234 all the necessary informations of students
+Student Database contains all the necessary information's of students